 Both accesses are available here.
 Alternatively, you can "Sign In" to your MyRefinitiv profile here (go to: "Products" - "Refinitiv Eikon" - "See product details" and install the Eikon app or click "Launch product" for the Web Access).

 For new users of the Eikon database, regular introductory online tutorials are held twice a year.
 The focus is on database control and effective data retrieval and download.
-The tutorials take place on February 25 and October 20 from 9:30 a.m. to approximately 11 a.m. online via Microsoft Teams.
-Alena Štifterová will guide you through the tutorial.
-It is recommended to have a functional version of Eikon installed on your personal computer.
+The tutorials take place on February 25 and October 20 (unless it is the weekend) from 9:30 a.m. to approximately 11 a.m. online via Microsoft Teams.
+Alena Štifterová from Refinitiv Czech Republic will guide you through the tutorial.
+It is recommended to have a functional version of Eikon with MS Excel Datastream Add-On installed on your personal computer.

 Useful online resources: